 - Be mindful of your health and well-being.
 Just because you are losing weight on a diet, doesn’t mean you are also getting healthier.
 Make sure you are keeping track of your blood work and your mental health.
 If they are not trending in the right direction, apply the other diet and health principles in a way that is easier and healthier for you.

 - If it sounds too good to be true, it almost always is.
-This applies to everything from weight loss supplements to diet fads.
-Focus on creating a healthy lifestyle that helps you reach your goals rather than looking for the quick fix.
+This applies to everything from weight loss supplements to exogenous ketones to the next diet fad.
+Focus on creating a healthy lifestyle that helps you reach your goals rather than looking for a quick fix.

 No matter what diet you follow, you can use these seven principles to help you formulate a diet and lifestyle that works best for you.

-For those of you who think the keto diet may be a good place to start, we put together a free guide that will show you how to formulate your very own keto diet:
+For those of you who think the keto diet is a good place to start, we put together a few free resources that will show you how to formulate your very own keto lifestyle:

 - Persistent metabolic adaptation 6 years after “The Biggest Loser” competition – Obesity